 How to get to Vuollerim

-Flights: Closest airports are Luleå Airport (LLA) is located 133 kilometers away and Gällivare Lapland Airport (GEV) located 120 kilometers away.
-Both connects the area with the Stockholm-Arlanda Airport (ARN) for connections around the globe.
+- Flights: Closest airports are Luleå Airport (LLA) is located 133 kilometers away and Gällivare Lapland Airport (GEV) located 120 kilometers away.
+Both connect the area with the Stockholm-Arlanda Airport (ARN) for connections around the globe.

-Train: Closest train station is in Murjek to where there are trains from Björkliden/Kiruna and Luleå.
+- Train: The closest train station is in Murjek to where there are trains from Björkliden/Kiruna and Luleå.

 The driving distance from 5 major Swedish cities, according to Google Maps: